 We provide secure information exchange capabilities for enterprises and consumers through the development and distribution of software, delivery of managed and hosted solutions, and provisioning of associated services.
 We have thousands of enterprise customers and more than one million individual consumers in over 150 countries.
-Our solutions are used by more than 20,000 U.S. Army personnel deployed worldwide.
+Our solutions are deployed at approximately 20,000 forward operating locations worldwide providing logistical support for the US Army.